Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

 ### Parameter: `extensionAadJoinConfig`

 The configuration for the [AAD Join] extension.
 Must at least contain the ["enabled": true] property to be executed.
+To enroll in Intune, add the setting mdmId: "0000000a-0000-0000-c000-000000000000".

 - Required: No
 - Type: object